mossmanpete/ParadigmCore/spec/validator-tx-spec.md

         return;
     }
     ```
+    - An implementation such as the one above will allow:
+        - The existing logic for tracking poster balance to remain unchanged
+        - The new logic for validator balance tracking to use the same functions and state transition logic.

 1. At the end of each block, during the `EndBlock` execution, the state machine performs the following:
     1. Iterate and sum staked (slashable) DIGM balances over all active validators in `state.validators`††††.
     1. Compute the proportional vote power for each validator.